jgwest/docs/App-Set-Introduction-Blog.md

-Introduction to ApplicationSets in OpenShift GitOps
+## Introduction to ApplicationSets in OpenShift GitOps
-===
+### Authors: Jonathan West, Dewan Ahmed

 When it comes to coding, where do you store your application source files?
 Do you have a pet server with multiple directories to track various versions?
 I certainly hope you don't, and instead use some sort of Git repository for version control.
 So if Git works great for tracking your application source files, why would you treat your cluster infrastructure or configuration files any different?

-With Git repositories as a single source of truth to provision and maintain infrastructure as code, GitOps provides the following values:
+With Git repositories as a single source of truth to provision and maintain infrastructure as code, GitOps enables the following values:

 - Consistency across any cluster, any cloud, and any on-prem environment
 - Increased agility and improved reliability with visibility and version control through Git